Lev Parnas

-Lev Parnas (born February 6, 1972) is a Ukrainian-born American businessman and associate of Rudy Giuliani.
-Parnas, Giuliani, Igor Fruman, John Solomon, Yuriy Lutsenko, Dmytro Firtash and his allies, Victoria Toensing and Joe diGenova were involved in the Trump–Ukraine scandal.
-President Trump claims he was not fully aware of their efforts in 2018 and 2019 to pressure Ukraine to launch an investigation into a political rival.
+Lev Parnas (born February 6, 1972) is a Soviet-born American businessman and former associate of Rudy Giuliani.
+Parnas, Giuliani, Igor Fruman, John Solomon, Yuriy Lutsenko, Dmytro Firtash and his allies, Victoria Toensing and Joe diGenova, were involved in creating the false Biden–Ukraine conspiracy theory, which is part of the Trump–Ukraine scandal's efforts to damage Joe Biden.
+As president, Donald Trump said he did not know Parnas nor what he was involved in; Parnas insisted Trump "knew exactly what was going on".

 In October 2021, Parnas was found guilty in U.S. Federal Court on six counts related to illegal donations to the 2020 campaign of Donald Trump.
 He was sentenced to 20 months in prison, three years of supervised release and $2,322,500 in restitution on June 29, 2022.

 Early life and education

-Parnas was born in Odessa, the Ukrainian Soviet Socialist Republic, in 1972 to a Jewish family.
-His family brought him at the age of three to the U.S. via the U.S. Refugee Resettlement Program, first to Detroit, and later to Brooklyn.
+Parnas was born in Odesa, the Ukrainian Soviet Socialist Republic, in 1972 to a Jewish family.
+His family brought him at the age of four to the U.S. via the U.S. Refugee Resettlement Program, first to Detroit, and later to Brooklyn.
 He was a student at Brooklyn College and Baruch College.
 He also worked at Kings Highway Realty, where he sold Trump Organization co-ops.